Dr Hilary explains all you need to know about Cardio Vascular Disease (CVD), revealing what it is, who is at risk and how you can prevent it.

 Here are my tips for lowering your risk of developing CVD:

 - Start by stopping smoking.
 Once you have been smoke-free for 5 years, your risk of heart attack and stroke is the same as for those who have never smoked.
 Studies have shown that people are up to five times more successful at permanently quitting if they access their local stop smoking service.

-- Take some regular exercise (we have over 1000 exercise routines available for you to view in the Switch fitness section).
+- Take some regular exercise.
 It needs to make you feel warm, slightly out of breath and get your heart beating a bit faster.
 It doesn’t have to be a marathon - brisk walking is fine.
 If you fancy something a bit more challenging, why not join your local Parkrun?
 It’s free, friendly, no obligation and widely available.